 Types of Crusher Machines and Working Principles

-Crusher machines are classified based on how they apply force to materials.
-Each type is designed for specific material characteristics and output requirements.
+Crusher machines are categorized based on how they apply force to materials.
+Each type is suited for specific materials and processing stages.

-• Cone crushers, designed for secondary and tertiary crushing with rotational force
+• Cone crushers for secondary and tertiary crushing

 Crusher TypeCrushing MethodTypical Use